-Mothering Sunday is coming up this week.
+Mothering Sunday.
 The day to go all out with cards and flowers and gifts and lots of “stuff”.
 It always confused me as to why we wait for one specific day in the year to honour our mothers.
 After all they’ve done for us… we should be thanking them in small ways every day.

 When we’re young, we think we know everything and most of us were oblivious to all the things our Mum did for us.
 Children are self centered by nature and only tend to think about their own experiences.
 That’s as it should be until they get older and learn empathy.